top of page

 A Wrestling Throw in "the Lancashire Manner" from 17th-Century Mural

 Riley also trained with local wrestlers Peter Burns and Willie Charnock.
-Far less is known about these two, but that Burns later had a high-profile mentor-student match with Riley in 1914.
-Charnock, on the other hand, finished his active career around the same time Riley began his.
-He would go on to coach and train Riley up through the 30s.
-Though never rivals on the mat, when Riley became a trainer himself, they ended up leading rival gyms.
+Far less is known about these two, except that Burns later had a high-profile mentor-student match against Riley in 1914.
+Charnock, on the other hand, had just finished his active career around the same time Riley began his.
+He would go on to coach and train Riley up through the 1930s.
+Though they were never rivals on the mat, later when Riley became a trainer himself, he and Charnock ended up leading rival gyms.
 [1]

 Waino Ketonen